Have you heard about the continuous audit?

 What is continuous auditing?

-An idea that’s slowly becoming a reality, continuous auditing would take some of the burden off organizations that go through one or more yearly audits.
+An idea that’s slowly becoming a reality, continuous auditing would take much of the burden off organizations that go through one or more yearly audits.

 A continuous audit involves the continual monitoring of systems and collecting of data and evidence that is typically required in an assurance audit, spreading all that time and workload throughout the year.
-With more frequent check-ins with an auditor to provide evidence that internal controls are in place, mature and functioning properly, a continuous audit allows an organization to forego undergoing a traditional assurance audit for a number of years.
+With more frequent check-ins with an assessor to provide evidence that internal controls are in place, mature and functioning properly, a continuous audit may allow an organization to forego undergoing a traditional assurance audit for a number of years.

 What are the benefits of continuous auditing?

 As mentioned, continuous auditing spreads the audit load throughout the year.
-Plus, the more frequent monitoring of critical controls it requires is itself a benefit — helping prevent any breakdown of controls during the year that isn’t detected until the annual audit.
+Plus, the more frequent monitoring of critical controls it requires is itself a benefit — helping prevent any breakdown of controls during the year that wouldn’t have otherwise been detected until the annual audit.
 It further enables:

 - The timely collection of audit evidence, and with less rush and effort.